sirfoga/pyhal/README.md

 - [plot 2D/3D or even 4D points](#using-pyhal-1)
 - [fetch the RSS feed of a YouTube channel](#using-pyhal-2)

-If you want to do this stuff in a fast and easy way, this library is for ya.
+If you want to do this stuff in a fast and easy way, this library is for you

 ## Examples